anoma/anoma/tech-specs/src/explore/design/dkg.md

 ## Starting the Protocol

-The protocol to generate a new key will be scheduled to begin at specific block heights, likely after a fixed number of blocks has passed since the last protocol was initiated.
-This way all the participating validators know when to begin the announcement phase.
+The protocol to generate a new key will be scheduled to begin at specific block heights, in pratices this will be at the beginning of every eposh.
+This way all the validators know when to begin the announcement phase.
 In addition to starting at the pre-determined blocks heights, if the protocol fails, all validators know to immediately start a new round of the protocol.

+It is important to note that the key that is being generated is to be used encrypting transactions in the epoch following the current one.
+However, this relies on the assumption that after the validators sets change between epochs that there is still validators whose combined weight exceeds
+\\( \frac{2}{3} \\) of \\W\\.
+Otherwise, it will be impossible to decrypt transactions.
+If this does not happen a new key will need to be generated.

+__TBD__: Do we accept unencrypted transactions while the new key is generated or do we stop accepting transactions until the new key is available?
+Or something else (that is hopefully smarter)?

-## Announcing and distributing weight shares
+##  Distributing weight shares

 In order for the DKG protocol to work, it requires the contribution of
- \\(\frac{2}{3} \\) of the total staked weight among live validators.
-In order to know when a subset of validators own at least \\(\frac{2}{3}\\) of the total weight, it is necessary for validators to announce their stake.
+ \\(\frac{2}{3} \\) of the total staked weight among validators.
+At the beginning of the DKG protocol, Tendermint can be queried each validator to get the set of validators, their associated address, and voting power (or weight).
-Each validator will announce their stake as part of their vote extension.

-Furthermore, the total weight will be scaled down to a fixed parameter
+The total weight will be scaled down to a fixed parameter
-\\( W\\) (and fractional weights rounded appropriately to acheive integral values).
+\\( W\\) (and fractional weights rounded appropriately to achieve integral values).
 After this procedure, each validator has a corresponding number of weight shares.

-Lastly, the DKG protocol requires a canonical ordering of validators with shares must be agreed upon.
-This will be done via the consensus layer.
+The DKG protocol requires a canonical ordering of validators.
+The ordering will be chosen by ordering validators in terms of decreasing voting power.
-The current block proposer will apportion out weight shares as well as the aforementioned ordering (which induces a natural partition of the weight shares) to each validator that made an announcement.
-This is done as part of the verify vote extension phase and  is included in the header of the finalized  block.
-Once this block is on the blockchain, the next step of the DKG can proceed.
+If there is a tie, it is broken by considering the lexicographic ordering on their associated addresses.

+This allows each validator to independently compute the partition of weight shares themselves which will be needed for the following steps of the DKG protocol.

 ## Dealers
 In a single DKG instance, a subset of validators holding at least